andrewjohnston99/SouthfaceEquityEvaluator/README.md

 ### Known Problems
 * Some tables do not dynamically update the project score.
 * The forgot passoword and reset password pages use stock templates.
+* The database seeder does not automatically delete items that have been deleted from Prismic.

 ## Installation
 ### Production Introduction